 Enter a group name (we use "Demo Group" in this tutorial) and then press "New"

-This Code list will be used by the Qod to render a list of choices for the different dumpsters.
+This Action list will be used by the Qod to render a list of choices for the different dumpsters.

 You are then redirected to the list content.
 Click on "New" to add a code.
 Create one code per dumpster: